Why Impact-Weighted Accounts?

 Sustainable value can be measured through impacts.
 Impacts show how activities affect societal welfare and the natural environment.
-Impacts can reflect different types of value (financial, manufactured, intellectual, human, social, and relationship) and include effects on different stakeholders.
+Impacts can reflect different types of value (financial, manufactured, intellectual, human, social and relationship) and include effects on different stakeholders.

 What are Impact-Weighted Accounts?

-IWAs have two key accounts:
+IWAs comprise two key accounts: